goodtube4u/goodtube/README.md

 You can also use this website to download from other platforms like SoundCloud, give it a try :)

-## Hosting your own local video server
+## Advanced optional config - hosting your own local video server (to make this load videos really fast!)

-**If you host a local video server, you can make this plugin really fast!**

 - This is for advanced users only.
 - This is not for phones.
-You can only do this on a desktop computer (mac, linux, windows - all work).
+You can only do this on a desktop computer (Windows, Mac and Linux are all supported).
-- Doing this will significantly speed up GoodTube (pretty much to normal loading speed for videos).
+- Doing this will significantly speed up GoodTube!
+You should get normal Youtube speed or very close to.

 **Here's how you do it:**